We Cannot Afford To Continue The Status Quo

 - Champion a regional light rail system to create construction jobs, spur economic development, and finally address our traffic crisis

-- Expand express route connecting Southwest to key destinations like the airport, Strip, Allegiant Stadium, and UNLV
+- Expand express bus route connecting Southwest to key destinations like the airport, Strip, Allegiant Stadium, and UNLV

 - Improve existing transit with better lighting, shade structures at bus stops, and complete streets that work for all road users.